A Guide to the Welfare System in the UK – Chapter 3

-- Mothers in the UK can get a maximum of 52 weeks maternity leave, but not all of it is paid.
+- Mothers in the UK can get up to 52 weeks maternity leave, but not all of it is paid.
 Paid leave only exists for up to 39 weeks.

 Maternity Action Against Poverty for New Parents

-There are people who are trying to change things for new mums.
-For example, Maternity Action is the leading charity committed to ending inequality for pregnant women and new parents.
+There are people who are trying to change things for new mums, such as the charity Maternity Action.
+They are the leading charity committed to ending inequality for pregnant women and new parents.
 They aim to change the low rates of maternity pay in the UK and they call for an increase in the flat rate of maternity, paternity, and shared parental pay to the national minimum wage.
 On top of this, they point out that while the UK government offers a long period of maternity leave compared to other European countries, those countries actually offer other forms of leave for parents which increase the total amount of leave that they offer.

-Maternity Action has conducted research on how recent cuts to maternity benefits in the last few years have affected mothers and families.
-While this largely relates to cuts to Child Tax Credit, Child Benefit, and several pregnancy-related benefits, they also noted that Statutory Maternity Pay and Maternity Allowance have risen at below-inflation rates.
-While the cost of living has risen and that wages have not kept up.
-They argue that changes to maternity benefits and statutory payments exacerbate the high rates of poverty in new families.
-Among other things, this reduces the chances of fathers taking parental leave, putting more caring responsibility on mothers and further entrenching the gender pay gap.
+Maternity Action has conducted research into how cuts to maternity benefits, which have been made in the last 10 years, have affected mothers and their families.
+The cuts which have been made largely relate to Child Tax Credit, Child Benefit, and some other pregnancy-related benefits.
+On top of this, they also noted that Statutory Maternity Pay and Maternity Allowance have risen at below-inflation rates.
+While the cost of living has risen, the main benefits which mothers receive have not kept up.

-The UK might offer the most time off for new mothers.
-But, the pay given doesn’t stack up when compared to other countries with a similar level of wealth.
-Improvements to Statutory Maternity Pay could help new mothers and their families to ease financial worries, and allow mothers to take more of their maternity leave.
+The UK might offer a good deal of time off for new mothers, but the pay given doesn’t stack up when you compare it to other countries with a similar level of wealth.
+Improvements to Statutory Maternity Pay could help new mothers and their families to ease their financial worries and could allow mothers to take more time off than they currently do.